 We would like to announce that the Catholic University Mainz (Germany) will hold an international conference on the 23rd November 2018.
 The conference will be entitled

 “Changing discourses of migration – categories, faith-based interpretations and innovative practices”

-Facing increasingly complex and diffused discourses at political and public level, we seem to lose track and at the same time we might stand at crossroads.
+Facing increasingly complex and diffused debates at political and public level, we seem to lose track and at the same time we might stand at a crossroads.
 Societies and political landscapes are changing.
-Newly constructed narratives seem to dominate migration discourses and navigate parts of various social spheres producing new labels, categorizations and stigmatizations.
+Newly constructed narratives seem to dominate the migration discourse and navigate parts of various social spheres producing new labels, categorizations and stigmatisations.

-At our international conference we shall revisit migratory categories from a theoretical, theological and practical perspectives.
-We would like to revisit changing discursive landscapes and contemplate about future and alternative narratives.
-We aim to identify and discuss developments and its potential challenges in the critical areas of climate change, poverty and hunger, and the illegalization of migration, while facing matters of reception as well as societal resonances.
+At this one-day international conference we would like to revisit these changing landscapes and contemplate future and alternative narratives.
+We aim to identify and discuss changing landscapes of migration categories, its developments and its potential challenges in the critical areas of climate change, poverty and hunger, and “illegality” of migration, while facing matters of reception as well as societal resonances.

 Prof. Dr. Bastian A. Vollmer,